quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Responding to a Key Update

 An endpoint that sets Key Update Permitted to 1 on packets it sends is willing to accept key updates.
-If a packet is received with a Key Phase that differs from the value the endpoint expects, the endpoint creates a new packet protection secret for reading and the corresponding key and IV.
+If a packet is received with a key phase that differs from the value the endpoint expects, the endpoint creates a new packet protection secret for reading and the corresponding key and IV.
 The endpoint uses the same key derivation process as its peer uses to generate keys for